Iyed-Elghodhben/laravel-testing/README.md

 # Event Booking API

-A Laravel-based API for managing events, tickets, and bookings with **role-based access**, notifications, queues, and caching.
+A Laravel-based API for managing events, tickets, bookings, and payments with **role-based access**, notifications, queues, caching, and unit testing.

 ---